Sitemap-Crawler/Sitemap-Crawler/README.md

 2. Install the dependencies: pip install -r requirements.txt
 3. Run the application: python app.py

+## Docker Option

+Alternatively, you can use Docker to run the sitemap crawler application.
+Here are the instructions to do so:

+1. Install Docker on your machine: https://www.docker.com/products/docker-desktop
+2. Open a terminal window and navigate to the project directory.
+3. Build the Docker image and run the docker container: `docker-compose up`

 # Usage:
 To use the sitemap crawler application, please follow these steps: